dewgong64/ThemeCafe/README.md

 - [MkDocs Material](https://squidfunk.github.io/mkdocs-material/)

-Once installed start the site using `mkdocs serve` to and point your browser to [localhost:8000](http://localhost:8000/)
+Once installed start the site using `mkdocs serve` and point your browser to [localhost:8000](http://localhost:8000/)